dipscope/TypeManager.TS/README.md

 See information about breaking changes, release notes and migration steps between versions [here](https://github.com/dipscope/TypeManager.TS/blob/master/CHANGELOG.md).

 Thanks for checking this package.
-If you like it please give repo a star.

 Feel free to create an issue if you find any mistakes in documentation or have any improvements in mind.

-I wish you good luck and happy coding! ;)
+We wish you good luck and happy coding!

 ## License